-This is the first post in our a new blog category: Curated!
-We have been adding many items to the cafés Curators’ Corner, and we would like to explain how we came to choose them.
+We select the products in our curated market so we can support others who, like us, and you, strive to make a difference.
 It is always a matter of weighing one aspect against another.
 “Do I purchase conventional loose produce or local certified organic packaged in plastic?”

 To help us with our own purchasing, we consider these aspects to help us evaluate “goodness”.
-They are based on our judgement of their impact on ecosystems.
-I should be clear, that we have found that quality is often aligned with sustainable production, and exceptional quality is a prerequisite in our collection.
+They are based in our knowledge and judgement of their impact on ecosystems and people.
+I should be clear, that we have found that quality is often aligned with sustainable production, and exceptional quality is always a prerequisite in our collection.

-All Bird Friendly coffee is certified Organic.
+All Bird Friendly coffee is certified Organic too.
 Most is also certified Fair Trade and the others are direct trade with estate growers with better than fair trade prices.

 “Organic Agriculture is a production system that sustains the health of soils, ecosystems and people.
 It relies on ecological processes, biodiversity and cycles adapted to local conditions, rather than the use of inputs with adverse effects.
 Organic Agriculture combines tradition, innovation and science to benefit the shared environment and promote fair relationships and a good quality of life for all involved.” ~IFOAM.org